DorothyTamYiLing/GWarrange/documents/tutorials.md

 Since kmers contain highly redundant information, only kmers with unique information (genome position, case and control count and proportion) are kept.
 They can be found in output file Efaecium32genomes_ext100merge3_1swap_withNnoN5000_outdir/kmers_withN/myshort_splitk_out_uniq.txt.

 Two rearrangement boundaries are found, and they potentially refer to a single inversion event between 72000bp and 2100000bp.
 All of the split kmers are found to be split in case geomes and intact in control genomes.
 This could be explained by the absence of IS elements in the rearrangement boundaries in case genomes, which has been confirmed by manual sequence check.
 The two boundaries can be indicated by four different significant split kmers that are mapped to each of the boundaries in forward/reverse orientation (plots of one of these kmers are shown below).
 Full information of these kmers can be found in output file mysplitk_out.txt.
+Plots for split kmers can be found in folder Efaecium32genomes_ext100merge3_1swap_withNnoN5000_outdir/kmers_withN/splitk_plots.

 72000bp boundary, intact kmer in forward orientation: